gnolang/blog/posts/2024-11-21_myg-13/README.md

 # The More You Gno 13: Test5, gnoverse and more

 This edition of "The More You Gno" is packed with updates and highlights.
-Test5 testnet was launched; a new community space called gnoverse is now available.
+Test5 testnet was launched; a new community space called `gnoverse` is now available.
 The mainnet launch milestone is up and the development is speeding up.
 It's an exciting time to be a part of the gno.land project.

 ## Test5 is live

 On November 13 we launched Test5, a new iteration of the multinode testnet.
 The validator set has been expanded from 7 to 17 nodes, plus a number of non-validator nodes.
-It also boasts GovDAO v2 that expands the on-chain voting capabilities, and a number of fixes and quality of live improvements for the developers.
+It also boasts GovDAO v2 that expands the on-chain voting capabilities, and a number of fixes and quality of life improvements for the developers.

-Test5 is already available on Adena and Faucet Hub, so feel free to give it a try.
+Test5 is already available on Adena and the Faucet Hub, so feel free to give it a try.

 ## Introducing gnoverse